oghb/haxball-client/README.md

 * `notes remove notenumber`
 * `notes list`

- For instance, you could save links to private rooms, different private keys for different rooms, a Discord invite someone linked in the chat, or some longer chat commands you don't want to create a shortcut for (like team colors).
+ For instance, you could save links to private rooms, different private keys for different rooms, a Discord invite someone linked in chat, or some longer chat commands you don't want to create a shortcut for (like team colors).

 To remove a saved note, check its number with `list` and then use `remove`.